adellorto/Advanced_Simulation_Project/README.md

 # Advanced Simulation Assignments

-This repository contains the material for three assignments in the course **Advanced Simulation** of the MSc programme *Engineering and Policy Analysis* at TU Delft.
+This project comprises Python code from three consecutive assignments completed in the course **Advanced Simulation** of the MSc programme *Engineering and Policy Analysis* at TU Delft.
+The model analyses Bangladesh's road network using Road Maintenance Management System (RMMS) data to compute vulnerability and criticality metrics.

 ## Authors
 - Alessandro Dell-Orto